 - Community Mental Health Services Block Grant (MHBG): This program targets adults and children with mental illness, and is available in all 50 states.

 Each year, states granted this funding can disperse funds to different addiction treatment providers, who then create scholarships and other financial assistance programs for clients.
+With these funds, treatment centers create scholarships and other financial assistance programs for clients.

 Other Funding Sources For Treatment Centers

-Keep in mind that if you have Medicaid or health insurance, you may have more options in finding treatment, as the options for free treatment at state-funded programs are limited.
+Throughout the U.S., you can find a full continuum of care for drug and alcohol addiction treatment backed by evidence-based services.
+Keep in mind that if you have Medicaid or private insurance, you may have more options in finding treatment.
+This is because options for free treatment at state-funded programs are limited.

 Many state-funded rehab centers offer treatment options such as: